 - Smart shoes, which automatically locate the wearer and can sense the risk of them falling over

-Great though these are, not every fantastic innovation is going to translate into a successful business.
+Great though these are, not every fantastic innovation is going to translate into a successful health-tech business.
 Some will fall by the wayside, victims of poor marketing and bad timing.
 Companies with innovative ideas and innovative marketing strategies will be the ones to prosper rapidly.

 In the race to get to market, it’s all too easy to presume that what’s worked in the past will work in the present.
-Before launching a new product or service, smart marketers will do their research to check whether there’s a genuine market for those new products and services: something more than just a novelty factor.
+Before launching a new health-tech product or service, smart marketers will do their research to check whether there’s a genuine market for those new products and services: something more than just a novelty factor.
 Even smarter marketers won’t just do research with their customers and prospects: they’ll also research their channel partners and market influencers.
 Both consumers and business customers are increasingly reliant on the opinions of people and sites they trust, so it’s vital to get these people on board.

 When it comes to new concept testing, however, doing market research doesn’t just mean asking people explicitly what they think about your new product and how much they’d buy it for.
 It means tapping into behavioural economics and System 2 thinking, to understand the subconscious drivers of choice and the emotions that underpin a product’s appeal.
 Wearables haven’t just helped fuel the boom in health-tech innovation; they’ve also triggered new innovations and applications for the market researcher.
 Applying neuroscience techniques and new wearable technology to research enables us to get a truly complete understanding of what a customer really thinks – even if sometimes they themselves don’t realise it.
 Take, for example, the amusing news story about US soldiers inadvertently giving away the location of military bases in Syria through their use of the fitness app, Strava.